25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-This site is decent for snorkeling.
+This site is very enoyable for snorkeling.
 When you get in the water here, you are sure to see Christmas wrasses, sea urchins, brown surgeonfish, Moorish idol, and at least two types of triggerfish.
 You’ll also be swimming with chubs, manini, and sergeant majors!
-There is a good chance you’ll see sea turtles at this site.
+There is a good chance you’ll see sea turtles at Polo Beach.

-When you get in and out of the water on either side of Polo Beach, make sure to give the scattered rocks a wide berth.
+Get in and out of the water on either side of Polo Beach, but make sure to give the scattered rocks a wide berth.
 The entry is sandy, but the waves coming toward you can be pushy, so pay attention.
-Once you make it through those entry waves, you’re good to go.
-Head to the closest lava peninsula reaching from shore, and find some cool fish!
+Once you make it through those entry waves, you’re good to go!
+Head to the closest lava peninsula reaching from shore, and find some interesting marine life.
 When you are ready to head back to shore, keep those incoming waves in sight as you negotiate your way back onto Polo Beach.

 #20 Po’olenalena Beach